muehmar/gradle-openapi-schema/README.md

 Samples with Tests for compositions can be found here:
 * [OneOf Validation](example/src/test/java/com/github/muehmar/gradle/openapi/oneof/TestValidation.java)
 * [AnyOf Validation](example/src/test/java/com/github/muehmar/gradle/openapi/anyof/TestValidation.java)

+## Keywords `readOnly` and `writeOnly`
+These keywords for properties are supported.
+If used, three different DTO's for the same schema are generated:

+* Normal DTO containing all properties
+* Response DTO containing general and `readOnly` properties
+* Request DTO containing general and `writeOnly` properties.

+The DTO's are named accordingly, i.e. the normal DTO is named like normal DTO's, the response DTO is suffixed with `Response` and the request DTO is suffixed with `Request`.
+This suffix is added before any configured general suffix, i.e. if the suffix `Dto` is configured and a schema `Example` contains properties marked as `readOnly` or `writeOnly`, then the following DTO's are generated:

+* ExampleDto
+* ExampleResponseDto
+* ExampleRequestDto

 ## Extraction of enum description